 After a recent move from Smith Mountain Lake, Ginny now makes her home in Toano, Virginia, on the outskirts of Williamsburg, where she writes full time when not travelling between Virginia and Maine.

 David S. Cariens

-David Cariens is a retired CIA officer where he wrote for all levels of the U.S. government--from the President to the working level analysts and policymakers.
+David Cariens is a retired CIA officer--31-year career.
+In this capacity he wrote for all levels of the U.S. government--from the President to the working level analysts and policymakers.

-He is on the board of the Writers Guild of Virginia.
 His textbook on memoir writing, Eight Steps to Writing Your Memoir, was published in April 2018.
-Cariens memoir, Escaping Madness, is slated for publication in 2019.
+His book on intelligence briefings, Effective Intelligence Briefing: A Guide for Intelligence Officers and Educators, was published in September 2020, and his memoir, Escaping Madness, is slated for publication in late 2020.

 Visit his website at aquestionofaccountability.com.